What is the UK live music census?

 - The prize will be sent to the winner by post within 60 days of being notified of their win.

 - The prize for the winner is non-exchangeable, non-transferable and no cash alternative is offered.
+The tickets will be available a couple of weeks before the event, and should only be used by the competition winner and not resold.

 - The decision of the Promoter regarding any aspect of the prize draw is final and binding and no correspondence will be entered into about it.